Kaavish: Growth, television and studio work (2007–2016)

 Kaavish released several singles and music videos that circulated on Pakistani television and digital platforms.
 The band's recordings and live work attracted critical attention for their melodic focus and the interplay of Zaidi's vocals with Maudood's guitar arrangements.

 Coke Studio and national exposure (2016–2018)

 Members of Kaavish participated in Coke Studio Pakistan, both as featured performers and in production roles.
 The band's composition "Faasle", performed with Quratulain Balouch and credited to Jaffer Zaidi for composition and lyrics, was featured on Coke Studio and garnered national attention through the series' broadcast and online distribution.

-Return to live performance and recent releases (2023–2025)
+Return to live performance and recent releases (2023–2026)

 The band announced a return to live performance in early 2024, posting on social media about live dates and an expanded touring roster that included original members Jaffer Zaidi and Maaz Maudood alongside collaborating musicians.

 Kaavish released the single "Tairay Naam" in 2024; the official music video and credits were published on the band's YouTube channel and are catalogued on music discovery services.

+In April 2026, Kaavish released the single "Intezaar", written by Jaffer Zaidi with bass by Waleed Attique.
+The song continues the band's signature introspective style but leans more toward hope than heartbreak, centering on longing and the anticipation of reunion with a loved one.